TAAS2024/low-slow-small-targets-dataset/README.md

 Each trainable component has an independent FailureBuffer.
 When a buffer reaches threshold (30-50 samples), an asynchronous learning loop triggers incremental fine-tuning.
 Generation and learning are decoupled — GPU cannot simultaneously infer and train.

-See `7-持续学习循环设计.md` for the full CDFF v2.0 specification.

 ---

 ## VRAM Requirements